A personality quiz is a great way to build an engaged audience and generate leads for your company.

 Here’s how to set up the Gmail integration:

-1. Log into Zapier and Click the Make a Zap button in.
+1. Log into Zapier and Click the Make a Zap button.
 Search for Typeform and select it as your Trigger app.

 2. The trigger for sending the email will be the submission of the typeform.